If you use row planting in your raised garden, you’re missing out! You could be growing a lot more, without any extra effort.

 - Then attach the pieces to the frame of their garden bed to make a grid.

-If you don’t want to go through all of that hassle, we were nice enough to create a pre-assembled, tool-free plant spacing guide for you, and it just so happens to also be a garden irrigation system.
-It’s called The Garden Grid.
+If you don’t want to go through all of that hassle…we were nice enough to create a pre-assembled, tool-free, plant spacing guide and it it’s also a garden irrigation system.
+It’s called The Garden Grid™ – check it out here!

 Next, let’s figure out how many seeds to plant: